cmseguin/dynamic-ip/README.md

 ### Description
 Just a simple script that pings a 3rd party to find out if your ip changed every x amount of time.
 If it changes, it will update specified domains and records.
+*\*Currently only supports digital ocean*

 ### Installation